-ABC had broadcast Hullaballo, featuring British and visiting American folk and blues artists, but strangely the BBC had decided to broadcast something similar just as Hullabaloo came to an end, ABC probably sensing that interest in the genre was fading.
+ABC had made Hullaballo, featuring some of the finest British and visiting American folk and blues artists, but strangely the BBC had held back on making something similar until Hullabaloo had come to an end, ABC probably sensing that interest in the genre was fading.

-The producers of the new BBC show went about hiring a regular group and build the show around them, and since it was being recorded at a jazz club in Edinburgh Scottish folk group The Corries Folk Trio and Paddie Bell were chosen with local and visiting acts added to each show.
+The producers of the new BBC show went about hiring a regular group and build the show around them, but despite it being recorded at an Edinburgh jazz club a Scottish folk group The Corries Folk Trio and Paddie Bell were chosen with local and visiting acts added to each show.

 An early evening spot would guarantee a big audience and a six-